 Find out why Peter Cox are one of the market leaders in property care services

 Our experience as wet rot specialists has taught us that there is some confusion over what exactly wet rot is and how severe a problem it can be for a property.
 That is why we have prepared this page to help answer some of the most common wet rot questions we are typically asked by the public:

-If you are still looking for some more help and advice on wet rot then our advisors are just a phone call away on 0800 633 5712. or you may wish to send us an online enquiry, which you can do by filling in the form below.
+If you are still looking for some more help and advice on wet rot then you can book a survey using the button below.

 Wet rot is actually a generic term that is used to describe a variety of different moulds and fungi that degrade and destroy timber and need a source of moisture in order to germinate and grow.

 You can read more on our wet rot page.

 Wet rot is actually one of the more common property problems that we are called out to deal with, however that does not mean it is not a serious concern for any property owner.
 If allowed to continue untreated, wet rot can seriously compromise any decorative or structural timber that it is attached to.